 Start with the essentials.
 Every bathroom needs a toilet and a sink, at a minimum.
 Once it has been determined where these two features will be placed, the homeowner can begin adding other items.

 This may be a vanity to go with the sink or the homeowner might wish to install a bathtub or shower.
 The space available determines which features appear in the room, but the homeowner should always start with the essentials and plan around them.
+Read this article if you want to know how to setup a chic vanity in a limited space.

 Consider Electrical Needs